dalu-wins/sc-news-api/README.md

 ### Steps

-By default, the API container exposes port 8000 **only to other Docker containers**.
+By default, the API container exposes port 8000.

 ```bash
 # Clone the repository